Best Ever Triple Ginger Cookies with Powdered, Fresh & Candied Ginger

 Chewy triple ginger cookies have a delicious hit of ginger flavour and heat.

 The recipe comes from the October 2017 issue of Canadian House & Home Magazine.
 This is a recipe with true New Brunswick roots.
-It was contributed by author and TV personality Laura Calder, who is from my neck of the woods here in Southern New Brunswick.
+It was contributed by author and TV personality Laura Calder.
 But Laura got the recipe from Wendy Nielsen, another New Brunswicker.
-(Wendy Enjoyed a twenty-five year career on the international opera and concert stages, and is now Head of Voice at the University of Toronto.)
-I guess something that gives you a taste of home holds special appeal.

 Although these cookies give more than a taste of home.
-As you’ll see, it’s a classic molasses crinkle cookie that gets some panache from the addition of fresh ginger and candied ginger (along with a generous dose of dried ginger).
+As you’ll see, it’s a classic molasses crinkle cookie that gets extra panache from the addition of fresh ginger and candied ginger (along with a generous dose of powdered ginger).

 Candied ginger gives these cookies an extra hit of heat and a bit of chewiness.
 Look for candied ginger in the natural foods section of your grocery store or in natural foods markets.
 You should be able to find it in specialty foods markets too, and of course online.
 It also goes by the name of crystalized ginger.
 (Candied ginger is lovely to nibble but is also a wonderful addition to the crumble topping on your favourite fruit crisp recipe. )